rexxars/sql-to-graphql/README.md

 # sql-to-graphql

-Generate GraphQL schemas and/or server based on SQL table structure.
+Generate GraphQL schemas and server based on SQL table structure.

 ## What?

 [https://facebook.github.io/graphql/](GraphQL) is pretty awesome, but getting started can be difficult - especially if you are unfamiliar with the concepts it introduces.

 `sql-to-graphql` is a command-line utility that can help you get started.
-You give it the credentials to an SQL database (MySQL, PostgreSQL currently) and it will inspect the tables it finds and do one of the following:
+You give it the credentials to an SQL database (MySQL, PostgreSQL currently) and it will inspect the tables it finds and do the following:

-- Generate a GraphQL-server based on Hapi
+- Generate GraphQL-types for each table (including resolvers)
-  - Set up a basic web-based playground that can query the server
+- Generate an HTTP-server based on Hapi that accepts GraphQL queries
-- Print the proposed GraphQL schema as code
+- Sets up a basic web-frontend that lets you query the server

 ## Disclaimer